+The perfect way to showcase beautiful rhubarb from your garden combined with fresh strawberries for the perfect balance of tart and sweet flavors.
+This rustic, free-form Rhubarb Strawberry Crostata is one of the easiest tarts you'll ever make!
 Planting season is finally here!
 This unpredictable weather has been hard to deal with lately.
 I was holding back on planting my garden for a while since the danger of frost was still lurking, but I finally got around to it.
 On the other hand, my rhubarb plant exploded seemingly overnight!

-I’ve mentioned before that I’m not crazy about making pie dough.
-So if you’re like me you’ll love making crostatas!
-First, the dough is made entirely in my food processor and takes only two minutes to make.
-And, if you’re intimidated by pastry and making beautifully crimped pie edges, you don’t have to worry about this when it comes to a crostata.
-This free form dessert has a beautiful rustic look that requires little expertise.
-Simply fold the dough over the filling and you’re done!
+And, if you're intimidated by pastry and making beautifully crimped pie edges, you don't have to worry about this when it comes to a crostata.
+This free form crostata recipe has a beautiful rustic look that requires little expertise.
+Simply fold the dough over the filling and you're done!

 I wish I could include in this post the wonderful aroma that filled my home as it was baking.
 The crust is so buttery, flaky and lightly sweetened and contrasts perfectly with the tart flavour of the rhubarb.
-You also know that I don’t have much of a sweet tooth so I kept my sugar at a minimum, only 1/2 cup.
-But you can easily increase to 2/3 cup if you prefer a sweeter filling.
+You also know that I don't have much of a sweet tooth so I kept my sugar at a minimum, only ½ cup.
+But you can easily increase to ⅔ cup if you prefer a sweeter filling.

 Begin by making the crostata dough with your food processor.
 Place flour, sugar and salt in the bowl and mix.
 Add cold, cubed butter and pulse until the butter breaks down to the size of peas.
 With the motor running, add ice cold water through the tube feed and mix until a ball of dough forms and wraps itself around the blade.